 Commuter student life can also include a mix of on-campus classes and online work.
 Some community colleges offer a variety of online classes.
 Taking advantage of these resources can help if you find yourself with a complicated schedule, or if you just want more flexibility.

 Resources like the American Association of Community Colleges search tool, Community College Finder , can help you research potential colleges near you.
 The tool also shows you the areas across the country with the highest and lowest densities of colleges.
 The Department of Education’s College Scorecard lets you search colleges based on programs, size, and location.

-You also likely may be interested in finding out which colleges offer the major you want to pursue.
+Your academic goals will also inform which college you choose.
+As you evaluate colleges, take a look at which colleges offer the major you want to pursue.
 If you are in the process of choosing your major, see if you can find out more about the programs that the community college near you offers.
 You could talk to current students or professors and evaluate whether it seems like a good school for your interests.

 If you are applying for a mix of community and private college or private universities, creating a list of all your potential applications can be helpful.

 You can organize this list by “match,” “reach,” and “safety” schools in order to help you consider all your options.

 You might also consider a combination of scholarships, grants, and loans to help offset the total costs of college.
 To start, students can fill out the Free Application for Federal Student Aid (FAFSA®) each year.
 This application is used to determine aid including work-study, federal student loans, and scholarships, and grants.